Slime123454/EcoBlock/README.md

 ## Disclaimer

 This project is developed for educational and non-commercial purposes only.
 It is not intended for commercial use.
-If you are interested in using this project for commercial applications, please contact me on LinkedIn: [Your LinkedIn Profile URL Here]
+If you are interested in using this project for commercial applications, please contact me on LinkedIn: [https://www.linkedin.com/in/sedik-darragi-73b205352/]

 ## Installation Steps